oapicf/pinterest-sdk/clients/objc/generated/docs/OAIPinsApi.md

 Create Pin

   Create a Pin on a board or board section owned by the \"operation user_account\".
 Note: If the current \"operation user_account\" (defined by the access token) has access to another user's Ad Accounts via Pinterest Business Access, you can modify your request to make use of the current operation_user_account's permissions to those Ad Accounts by including the ad_account_id in the path parameters for the request (e.g. .../?ad_account_id=12345&...).  - This function is intended solely for publishing new content created by the user.
-If you are interested in saving content created by others to your Pinterest boards, sometimes called 'curated content', please use our <a href='/docs/web-features/add-ons-overview/'>Save button</a> instead.
-For more tips on creating fresh content for Pinterest, review our <a href='/docs/api-features/content-overview/'>Content App Solutions Guide</a>.  <strong><a href='/docs/api-features/creating-boards-and-pins/#creating-video-pins'>Learn more</a></strong> about video Pin creation.
+If you are interested in saving content created by others to your Pinterest boards, sometimes called 'curated content', please use our [Save button](/docs/web-features/add-ons-overview/) instead.
+For more tips on creating fresh content for Pinterest, review our [Content App Solutions Guide](/docs/api-features/content-overview/).  **[Learn more](/docs/api-features/creating-boards-and-pins/#creating-video-pins)** about video Pin creation.  **[Learn more](/docs/api-features/creating-boards-and-pins/#creating-image-pins)** about image Pin creation.

 ### Example
 ```objc